carlosedp/openshift-on-footloose/Readme.md

 # Running Openshift on Footloose

 This project allows one to deploy OpenShift on Docker containers inside a Docker container itself.
+This was inspired by [Alex Ellis post](https://blog.alexellis.io/openshift-in-a-footloose-container/) describing the steps to deploy OpenShift and install OpenFaaS.

 The deployment is done using Footloose, a project from Weaveworks that aims to be *Containers that look like Virtual Machines*.